(Updated May 2017)

 WHO INVENTED THE PIANO?
 AND WHEN?

 In the 1600s, after the death of Queen Elizabeth I, and the gunpowder plot, in the wake of the English Civil War, London suffered the double trauma of the Great Plague and the Great Fire, then Europe suffered the worst of the Little Ice Age.
-At the end of that tormented century, in the reign of King William III, the piano was invented by Bartolommeo Cristofori in Florence, Italy.
+At the end of that tormented century, in the reign of King William III, shortly after the death of Henry Purcell, the piano was invented by Bartolommeo Cristofori in Florence, Italy.
 (Technically, it was not known as Italy then.)

 His instruments were based on the shape of a harpsichord, which we would recognise as a “grand piano”, although that particular term was not used until much later, as a way of comparing to later, smaller types.
 Details were first published in 1711, written in 1709, but Cristofori’s pianos existed before that, and his ARPICEMBALO, a somewhat similar instrument, had been documented in 1698.